-Music Therapy I (MU761) (1/4 credit)
+Music Therapy (MU761, MU762), (1⁄2 credit, 1⁄4 credit)

-Open to students in their junior year of Health Technology.
+Open to all music students.
 Topics include the brain and music, how music can relieve pain, patients and music, music as a tool for movement, music and relaxation techniques.
+Students will learn basic guitar/keyboard/drumming skills to bring an awareness of music and music therapy to their future work.